CDRT/mk_docs/docs/ref/bios/settings/thinkstation/parallelportsetup.md

 Sets the Enhanced Parallel Port version to use.

+!!! info ""
-!> Differences between the two versions may affect the operation of devices.
+    Differences between the two versions may affect the operation of devices.

 Options: